 Several resources are available to support clerks and RFOs:

-- JPAG Practitioners Guide: proper practices for governance and accounts.
+- SAPPP (Formerly JPAG) Practitioners Guide 2025: proper practices for governance and accounts.
 The bible for completing the AGAR!

 - Internal Auditor: advice on good practices and compliance

-- External Auditor: useful info on their website re what needs to be completed at Year End
+- External Auditor: useful info on their website regarding what needs to be completed at Year End

 - VAT 749: HMRC Guidance on VAT for Local Authorities